What is God calling me to do?

 A number of Presbyterian colleges have developed Christian vocation programs that explore issues of ethics, leadership, work and faith.

-Grace Presbytery has established an “Eli Committee” (named for the Old Testament prophet Samuel’s mentor Eli) to work with persons on vocational discernment.
+Grace Presbytery established an “Eli Committee” (named for the Old Testament prophet Samuel’s mentor Eli) to work with persons on vocational discernment.

 The Presbyterian Church (U.S.A.)’s Young Adult Volunteer Program gives young adults service experience in the United States and overseas, as well as vocational guidance.